What is Energy Deregulation?

 How has deregulation impacted consumers?

-Overall, deregulation has led to lower electricity rates for Texas residents, with customers receiving a discount of 32% the regulated rate (or “price to beat,” as it were, which was 10 cents).
+Overall, deregulation has led to lower energy rates for Texas residents, with customers receiving a discount of 32% the regulated rate (or “price to beat,” as it were, which was 10 cents).
 Furthermore, the market has been kept healthy and competitive, as deregulation has allowed new competitors to enter the electricity market without having incumbent providers slash prices to push them out.

 What remains the same in electric and natural gas service with deregulation?

-Your current utility, continue to supply electricity and natural gas to your home or business.
+Your current utility, continue to supply energy and natural gas to your home or business.
 Your local distribution company still responds to service interruption and continues to maintain poles, wires and pipes.
 You will still receive the same reliable service you’re used to with your local electricity supplier energy, regardless of energy supplier will receive offers from.

 In most cases, the only difference will be in the supplies section of your account.
 This is what is deregulated.